-Activity FTEs Costs Capital Expenditure RIPE Policy and Community Support 1.9 234 -
+Activity FTEs Costs Capital Expenditure RIPE Policy and Community Support 1.9 234 - stewardship away from the U.S. Government, these relationships will be more important than ever, ensuring effective coordination and information sharing.

 3.9 ICANN/IANA/IETF/ISOC/RIRs